Kaden5480/poy-tweaks-of-yore/README.md

 - Disable subtitles
 - Skip cleaning items after they've been collected
 - Disable snow fall particles
+- Extend the range of the "Return to Cabin" bag
 - Increase configurable FOV range (0 to 180)
 - Reduce the fog effect on Welkin Pass
 - Specific options for only enabling patches permitted in pocketwatch% or full game runs